 Transformer Frames

-To ground transformer frames, connect the grounding conductor to the grounding lug on the frame.
+To ground transformer frames, connect the grounding conductor to the frame’s grounding lug.
 This provides a secure path for fault currents to safely flow to Earth, protecting both the equipment and users.

 Metallic Inverter Housings

-For metallic inverter housings, attach the grounding conductor to the grounding terminal on the housing.
+For metallic inverter housings, connect the grounding conductor to the housing’s grounding terminal.
 This ensures the inverter’s metal parts are properly bonded to the grounding system, safeguarding against electrical shock hazards.

 Combiner Boxes and Disconnect Enclosures